Skip to main content

 The answer

 Photosynthesis is the process by which plants, algae and some bacteria convert light energy into chemical energy stored in glucose.
-The overall summary equation is:
+The diagram shows the two stages: the light-dependent reactions on the thylakoid membrane that produce ATP and NADPH, and the light-independent Calvin cycle in the stroma that fixes CO₂ into glucose.

 It happens in two linked stages inside the chloroplast.